spedas/pyspedas/README.md

 - [Wind](https://github.com/spedas/pyspedas/blob/master/pyspedas/wind/README.md)

 ### Standard Options
-- `trange`: two-element list specifying the time range of interest [starttime, endtime].
+- `trange`: two-element list specifying the time range of interest.
 This keyword accepts a wide range of formats.
 - `time_clip`: if set, clip the variables to the exact time range specified by the `trange` keyword
 - `suffix`: string specifying a suffix to append to the loaded variables
-- `varformat`: string specifying which CDF variables to load; accepts the wild cards * (match multiple characters) and ? (match a single character)
+- `varformat`: string specifying which CDF variables to load; accepts the wild cards * and ?
 - `get_support_data`: if set, load the support variables from the CDFs
 - `downloadonly`: if set, download the files but do not load them into tplot
 - `no_update`: if set, only load the data from your local cache